NSS launches a new module for tourism sector

 The National Service Scheme (NSS) has deployed 700 service persons to a new module created to support the tourism industry.

-The module is aimed at improving the patronage of tourism facilities and help to boost the sector's contribution to national development.
+The module is aimed at improving the patronage of tourism facilities and helping to boost the sector's contribution to national development.

 The module is a collaboration between the NSS and the GTA.

-The initiative, which was launched in Accra on Monday, December 20, 2021, adds to the numerous modules that the NSS has rolled out to provide manpower support for some sectors of the economy.
+The initiative, which was launched in Accra today, adds to the numerous modules that the NSS has rolled out to provide manpower support for some sectors of the economy.

 As part of the programme, national service persons who have been deployed to the tourism facilities would be given training in tourism management and promotion services to help them discharge their duties.